aneilmac/lean4TheWin/src/eval.md

 "GoodbyeWorld"
 ~~~

-Here I use trailing/leading spaces _within_ the quotes to stop words
+Here I can use trailing/leading spaces _within_ the quotes to stop words
-running into each other:
+running together:

 ~~~admonish example title=""
 ```lean